 The challenge was to get across the ‘support’ aspects of the scheme in the right way, avoiding the negative connotations of care homes or old people homes.

-Based on the name, which had been chosen by the client in consultation with potential tenants, we set about crafting a brand that would be modern – to reflect the modern building and state of the art facilities – and instantly appealing, whilst at the same time subtly communicating the care element.
+Based on the name, which had been chosen by the client in consultation with potential tenants, we set about crafting a brand that would be modern – to reflect the building and state of the art facilities – and instantly appealing, all the while subtly communicating the care element.

 We kept the designs clean and simple.
-Taking inspiration from the scheme’s ‘roots’ we created the logo using the age lines of an Oak tree to form the basis of the logo.
-This simple graphic provided a visual representation of the name, and then cleverly communicated the ‘care’ aspect by using a heart shape as the central ring.
+Taking inspiration from the name we created the logo using the age lines of an Oak tree.
+This simple graphic provided a visual representation of the name, age, and then cleverly communicated the ‘care’ aspect by using a heart shape as the central ring.

 A year on, and having been officially opened by Angela Rippon, the scheme is now fully tenanted.